 Statistics report that air pollution is linked to around 36,000 deaths in England each year, with the PM2.5 from vehicles, wood burning, industry, and farming playing a part.
 According to scientific research, road transport is the largest source of greenhouse gases in the UK and the second-largest in the European Union.

-Vanarama explores the link between air quality and EV uptake by analysing PM2.5 data against the proportion of electric cars across Europe’s most populated cities.
+Car leasing exeprts Vanarama explore the link between air quality and EV uptake by analysing PM2.5 data against the proportion of electric cars across Europe’s most populated cities.

 More Than A Fifth Of Cars In Norway Are Electric

 Unsurprisingly, the city with the highest score of 96 is Oslo in Norway, a country which has been hailed for its wide-ranging policies transforming perceptions of EVs.
 Norway is leaps and bounds above the rest of Europe when it comes to registering new EVs, with there being 11,129 per 100,000 people.
 EVs also account for more than a fifth (21.9%) of the country’s total cars.

 By comparison, London has only 1,676 per 100,000 of its population.
 Norway’s strategy to accelerate the uptake of EVs was making them affordable enough to purchase through lower taxes while increasing taxes on traditional cars.